 Tokens can also be used to incentivise independent parties to rate – or perhaps even validate – infrastructure asset structures.
 A token-curated registry could also be used to rank infrastructure assets by having the parties who evaluate the assets stake tokens that are bound to their own rating assessment.

 These factors would greatly expand the investor base for infrastructure projects, just as they did for venture capital fundraising.
 Tokenisation would provide access to infrastructure projects for large segments of the private sector that are hungry for quality investments but were previously unable to participate.

-The case for tokenising infrastructure is a good one, particularly with regard to resolving issues of instrumentation, exchanges and liquidity for projects.
+The case for the tokenising infrastructure is a good one, particularly with regard to resolving issues of instrumentation, exchanges and liquidity for infrastructure projects.
 But blockchain is not a technological panacea.
 There remain questions about governance and how a large framework would best manage valuation and risks.
-Attempting such a shift in infrastructure financing would probably benefit from government involvement in the early stages, if only to reassure investors about regulatory compliance and the enforceability of securities based on smart contracts.
+Attempting such a shift in infrastructure financing would probably benefit from governmental involvement in the early stages, if only to reassure investors about regulatory compliance and the enforceability of securities based on smart contracts.
 Such circumstances would favour jurisdictions with strong governance and adherence to the rule of law.